 Hopkinsville, Kentucky, will receive plenty of attention August 21, 2017.
-A total solar eclipse will occur that day, and a point just northwest of the city will experience its shadow longer than any other place in the world (two minutes and 40 seconds, to be exact.).
+A total solar eclipse will occur that day, and a point just northwest of the city will experience its shadow longer than any other place in the world.
 Sixty-two years before that day, however, the Hopkinsville area encountered what may – or may not – have been a celestial experience of an entirely different kind.

 The Kelly-Hopkinsville encounter – also known as the Hopkinsville Goblins Case and, to a lesser extent, the Kelly Green Men Case – is a piece of local folklore dating back to August 21, 1955.
 The incident occurred at a farmhouse located on Old Madisonville Road, approximately eight miles north of Hopkinsville.
 The farm was home to the Sutton family, although on this particular night there were other guests in the house.